 1. Explore Timanfaya National Park

-One of the most popular Lanzarote attractions, the Timanfaya National Park is the best place to explore the Fire Mountains (Montañas del Fuego) responsible for the volcanic eruptions in the 1700s.
-The landscape here is unique, with the lava fields, cones and salt marshes resembling the surface of the moon.
-Guides will demonstrate how hot the lava fields are by throwing water into holes in the ground, only to emerge as piping hot steam!
-There’s also the El Diablo Restaurant, where food is cooked on grills heated by the volcano.
+Guides will demonstrate how hot the lava fields are by throwing water into holes in the ground, only to emerge as piping hot steam.
+Then there’s the unmissable El Diablo Restaurant, where food is cooked on grills heated by the volcano.
 A coach tour is included in your ticket price, as you can’t wander unsupervised in the park.
-If you want to go beyond this, various free walking tours are offered, and take around 3-4 hours, but booking in advance is required.
+If you want to go beyond this, various free walking tours are offered, which take three or four hours.
+Book in advance.

 2. Discover the Cueva de Los Verdes

-Cueva de Los Verdes, or ‘The Green Caves’ are volcanic hollows formed by the eruption of Mount Corona around 4000 years ago, part of the longest lava tunnel in the world.
-The caves were historically used as a hideout for the locals during invasions by pirates but now make one of the most captivating Lanzarote sights, with special lighting showcasing the different structures and natural colour changes due to the iron and salt.
-You can walk around 1km of the 6km cave, across 3 levels.
+Cueva de Los Verdes, or ‘The Green Caves’, are volcanic hollows formed by the eruption of Mount Corona around 4,000 years ago.
+They’re part of the longest lava tunnel in the world.
+The caves were historically used as a hideout for locals during invasions by pirates, but now make one of the most captivating Lanzarote sights, with special lighting showcasing the different structures and natural colour changes due to the iron and salt.
+You can walk around a section of the 6km cave, across three levels.

 One of the more upmarket Lanzarote resorts, Playa Blanca oozes the charm of unhurried seaside life, where boats drift in and out of the harbour and you can wander from the boutiques of Marina Rubicon to the bar without a care in the world.
-The main Blue Flag Playa Blanca beach lives up to its name, part of a string of three white shores cupped by black volcanic rocks.
-Head to Playa Dorada to try watersports like parascending, jetskiing and scuba diving, or nearby Papagayo, said to be the most beautiful beach in Lanzarote.
+The main, Blue Flag Playa Blanca beach lives up to its name, as part of a string of three white shores cupped by black volcanic rocks.
+Head to Playa Dorada to try watersports like parascending, jetskiing and scuba diving, or hit up nearby Papagayo, which – with its golden curve of sand and turquoise shallows, sheltered by rocks – is said to be the most beautiful beach in Lanzarote.

 5. Browse the Jardin de Cactus